topsoftrees/LetsDefend/SOC170 - Passwd Found in Requested URL.md

 False Positive, unknown how https://172.16.17.13/?file=../../../../etc/passwd was triggered on this Endpoint.
 Either way, 106.55.45.162 was unsuccessful in retrieving user password per HTTP 500 code (server error).
 System was not compromised.

 Reporting as True Postive and confirmed the endpoint wasn't compromised.
 Reached out to LetsDefend to see how this is a True Positive since the device wasn't compromised.
 Are we just saying it did access the site or analyzing if this is compromised?
+Received confirmation this is a true positive as there was detection of a passwd found in the URL not that it was actually compromised.

 ## Helpful Links
 - **VirusTotal:** https://www.virustotal.com/gui